There are numerous vehicle simulation add-ons available for Google Earth.

 Muselius is a website with a massive database of over 10,000 museums located throughout the world.
 Muselius provides information such as description, location, fees, hours, etc. for the museums in their directory.

-The Google Earth Blog recently reported on a Network Link for the museums in the Muselius directory and I have . . . → Read More: Muselius Museums
+The Google Earth Blog recently reported on a Network Link for the museums in the Muselius directory and I have added . . . → Read More: Muselius Museums

 Golf Nation makes extensive use of Google Earth in providing information about golf courses throughout the United States.
 No surprise since it looks like the website is run by the same person that runs Google Earth Hacks.

-A handy little network link is provided by the website that will populate Google . . . → Read More: Golf Nation
+A handy little network link is provided by the website that will populate Google Earth . . . → Read More: Golf Nation

 Update 10/11/2009 – Added new version of theme optimized for monitors up to 1,920 width resolution.

 For the iGoogle users out there….I have created a theme that adds a panoramic photograph to the header of your iGoogle home page.
-Every 15 minutes the photograph will change and ever month or . . . → Read More: Panoramas Theme for iGoogle
+Every 15 minutes the photograph will change and ever month or two, . . . → Read More: Panoramas Theme for iGoogle

 Collection of crop circle locations compiled and kept up to date by members of the Google Earth Community.

 Crop circles are created by alien spacecraft when they visit the Earth.
 Or maybe it’s just farmers with a little too much time on their hands.
-Works of art or aliens trying to communicate . . . → Read More: Crop Circles
+Works of art or aliens trying to communicate with . . . → Read More: Crop Circles

 The World Wide Panorama project is a collection of 360 degree panoramic photographs from all over the world.